carlotta94c/accelerate-ai-agents-development-with-gh-models-and-ai-toolkit/docs/en/02_Model_Selection.md

 1. Click on the **Hosted by** filter dropdown.
 You have several options, such as GitHub, Azure AI Foundry, OpenAI and you can even leverage models hosted on your local infrastructure, through Ollama or ONNX.
 2. Select **GitHub** to view free-to-use models that are excellent for prototyping.

-> [!NOTE]
+!!! note
-> GitHub models are perfect for getting started because they're free to use, but they are token-rate limited.
+   GitHub models are perfect for getting started because they're free to use, but they are token-rate limited.
 You can experiment without cost concerns, but for production deployments consider using a pay-as-you-go offering through your GitHub Account or Azure AI Foundry.

 ### Filter by Model Features